 2xLP pressed on virgin vinyl and packaged in a gatefold jacket with free download card.
 A limited supply pressed on lavender vinyl.
 Watch the unboxing video here!

 CD in 4 panel mini-LP style gatefold package.

 Stunning artwork by Ooido Syoujou (who just did the artwork for SAICOBAB's SAB SE PURANI BAB)

 In December of 2016, three improvisational luminaries performed live together for the first time.
 Multi-instrumentalist YoshimiO (Boredoms, OOIOO, SAICOBAB), avant-garde percussionist Susie Ibarra, and artist Robert Aiki Aubrey Lowe (Lichens) met up in New York City for a singular evening of exquisite sound, documenting an exceptional performance and displaying their remarkable talents.
-Since their initial encounter, the trio have continued to perform together under the name Yunohana Variations, with a full UK tour in 2018 commissioned by experimental music network Outlands.
+Since their initial encounter, the trio have continued to perform together under the name Yunohana Variations, completing a full UK tour in 2018 commissioned by experimental music network Outlands.

 YoshimiO is a drummer and member of the revolutionary group Boredoms who also plays guitar, keyboard and trumpet.
 She is the leader of the experimental band OOIOO, a member of Free Kitten with Kim Gordon (ex.
 Sonic Youth), and most recently the vocalist in SAICOBAB – a quartet who blend ancient Indian musical traditions and instruments with electronics and modern sounds.
 Known for her ability to improvise in a variety of contexts, YoshimiO has previously performed and recorded improvisational music with saxophonist Mats Gustafsson, Jim O’Rourke, and recently with Lowe, and then Ibarra during a series of collaborative performances in New York City, late in 2015.